 Jazz Jazz music has been called the first original art form to develop within the US.
 It grew out of a cross-fertilization of folk blues, ragtime, and European band music.
 Although there have been many renowned jazz vocalists, and many of the most well-known jazz tunes have lyrics, it is primarily an instrumental form of music.
 The instrument most closely associated with jazz is the saxophone, followed by the trumpet.
 The trombone, piano, double bass, guitar and drums are also primary jazz instruments.
 It is characterized by blue notes, syncopation, swing, call and response, and polyrhythm, yet the single most distinguishing characteristic of jazz is improvisation.
 Jazz also tends to utilize complex chord structures and an advanced sense of harmony, and requires a high degree of technical skill and musical knowledge from the performers.
 See Guitar Picks, The Jazz Show.

 Jam / Jam-Band An outgrowth of psychedelic bands, most popularized by the Grateful Dead, who abandoned standard pop traditions in favor of instrumentation and compositional techniques more frequently associated with Jazz, Prog, or Americana music.
 At its center is improvisation, so it is geared more for the live performance than studio recordings.
 Key elements of Jam often include but are not limited to: 1) Abandoning the standard lengths of rock or pop songs, which sometimes has led to epic length of compositions.
 2) Virtuosic playing ability.
-3) Eclectic inclusion of a wade array of musical styles, often juxtaposed within one song.
+3) Eclectic inclusion of a wade array of musical styles, even juxtaposed within one song.
 4) A large canon of material.
 Jam bands frequently play two or three sets per day in several-day stints with little repetition of material, inspiring fans to catch each and every show.
-Other examples are Phish, The String Cheese Incident, moe., Widespread Panic, New Monsoon, and even Ween.
+See Here Comes Sunshine.

 Jungle / Drum ‘n’ Bass Both styles display very fast tempos around 160-200 BPM, with double-speed break-beats along strong bass-lines.
 According to leading DJs, Jungle conveys a party atmosphere with Reggae inspired bass, while Drum ‘n’ Bass is considered to be more intelligent listening music.